-The language of ARS 13-1814 sets forth several different ways in which a person can commit this offense.
+The language of ARS 13-1814 sets forth several ways a person can commit this offense.
 Some include by:

-- controlling a person’s vehicle with the intent to permanently take it from the owner, and
+- controlling a person’s vehicle with the intent to take it from the owner permanently, and

-- obtaining a person’s vehicle by means of fraud and doing so with the intent to permanently take it.
+- obtaining a person’s vehicle by means of fraud and doing so with the intent to take it permanently.

 - borrowing a neighbor’s car with the intent to keep it forever.